pdfcrowd/pdfcrowd-wordpress-save-as-pdf/README.txt

 == Changelog ==

+= 1.4.1 =
+* Button to reset settings to default values was added to the plugin settings page.
+* Fix demo license usage.

 = 1.4.0 =
 * Added a convertion mode "content" to convert the current HTML contents shown in the browser.
 * Minified JavaScript files for faster page load.